Katrin-Drys/WP8_programming/docs/source/02_fortran.rst

         gfortran FileNameModule.o FileNameProgram.o -o MyProgram
         ./MyProgram

-You can of course alse collect your subroutines in the same file as your main program.
+You can of course also collect your subroutines in the same file as your main program.
 In this case, you don't need to use modules and you don't need to compile the module separately.
 You can just compile the program as usual.